josephkurpierz/weather-dashboard/README.md

 ![landing page screenshot](./assets/images/landing-page.png)

 To use this site, type city name into search bar.
-View current and 5 day forecast weather conditions for given city.
+View current and 5 day forecast weather conditions for given city...if UV Index is red, ensure the use of protection.
 City will be saved as a quick link under the search bar for future return reference.

 ## License